Biden Official Held Dual Role in NCAA Concussion Settlement Response

 “While we are pleased the court has provided a preliminary pathway to provide significant resources for the medical monitoring of student-athletes who may suffer concussions, we are still examining the conditions placed on preliminary approval,” Remy said in a January 2016 public statement, following the court’s preliminary approval of the settlement.

-In a telephone interview this week, Matthew Garretson, GRG’s founder, says that there was no significance to the timing of Remy’s board appointment in relation to its NCAA settlement work.
+In a telephone interview, Matthew Garretson, GRG’s founder, says that there was no significance to the timing of Remy’s board appointment in relation to its NCAA settlement work.
 Describing Remy as a “buddy,” Garretson says the two had known each other for at least a decade prior to Remy becoming a GRG director.

 “GRG began speaking with Remy in 2015, and his work at the NCAA was never raised,” Garretson said.